-Substantially less recycled water may be available since the completion of the Supplemental Supply Options Study; the City plans to maximize use of recycled water for agricultural irrigation and Huer Huero Creek discharge.
+- 1. Substantially less recycled water may be available since the completion of the Supplemental Supply Options Study; the City plans to maximize use of recycled water for agricultural irrigation and Huer Huero Creek discharge. - 2.
 The Supplemental Supply Options Study screened out Santa Margarita Reservoir expansion due to the cost required to modify the dam and potential water rights issues.
-Recharge of supplemental supplies either in-channel or off-channel have similar considerations as enhanced natural recharge.
-In-channel facilities, such as temporary dirt berms, and off-channel facilities, such as percolation basins can be constructed to recharge similar volumes of water.
-Off-channel facilities require willing landowners but are able to avoid environmental permitting associated with inchannel that can be restrictive.